Humanities

 GRADE 10: English II: Modern Global Literature

 During sophomore year, students will study contemporary works from various countries and cultures including novels, short stories, poetry, and non-fiction texts.
 English II emphasizes 20th and 21st century literature as a representation of historical conflicts and theological events.
-Students will continue to improve critical thinking skills and utilize writing as a means of self-expression and formal communication.
+Students will continue to improve critical thinking and reading skills and utilize writing as a means of self-expression and literary analysis.

 GRADE 11: AP English Language & Composition/American Literature